chrismaltby/gb-studio-site/content/docs/project-editor.md

 ## Editor Tools

-_Select tool:_ Clicking any scenes, actors, or triggers will update the _Editor Sidebar_ to show the properties and scripts for the item you selected.
+**Select tool:** Clicking any scenes, actors, or triggers will update the _Editor Sidebar_ to show the properties and scripts for the item you selected.
 You can switch back to the Project's properties by clicking outside of a scene.

-_Add tool:_ You are given the choice of adding a new Actor, Trigger or Scene.
+**Add tool:** You are given the choice of adding a new Actor, Trigger or Scene.
 After clicking any of the 3 options, your mouse cursor will be loaded with a new item.
 You can place the new item by clicking inside the Project Editor, and cancel the action by pressing Escape or selecting another tool from _Editor Tools_.

-_Erase tool:_ All collisions, actors, and triggers will be removed when clicked.
+**Erase tool:** All collisions, actors, and triggers will be removed when clicked.
 Scenes are not affected by _Erase mode_.
 To delete a scene, use _Select mode_ and click the scene's background.
 In the _Editor Sidebar_ click the down arrow at the top to reveal the "Delete Scene" button.
 All erase actions can be undone by pressing Control Z.

-_Collision tool:_ Allows you to add collisions to any type of scene using GB Studio's _Drawing mode_.
+**Collision tool:** Allows you to add collisions to any type of scene using GB Studio's _Drawing mode_.

-_Colorize tool:_ Allows each tile to be given a different palette to use in place of GB Studio's default palette.
+**Colorize tool:** Allows each tile to be given a different palette to use in place of GB Studio's default palette.
 The _Colorize tool_ also uses GB Studio's _Drawing mode_.
 The palettes used here are determined in the _Palette_ tab in the _Project Editor_.
-Clicking this for the first time will prompt if you want to enable color for your project.
-Enabling color to your game will not break compatability with regular GB systems/emulators.

 See the documentation on [Keyboard Shortcuts](/docs/keyboard-shortcuts) for editor tool shortcuts.